emilygv/emilyvernon.com/_posts/2025-09-04-be-move-obvious.md

 Ultimately, clarity and obviousness aren’t creative constraints; they’re creative accelerators.
 The more direct your message, the more room you have to layer in emotion, story and brand personality.

-## Industry déjà vu is an opportunity to change the scenery & shift the conversation
+## The clearer and more obvious your message, the faster it connects and the longer it sticks

 ## And there's more